Romy London

 ingredients for pumpkin cream cold foam

 • Condensed Milk - I used a dairy-free sweetened condensed milk.
 My favorite brand for vegan condensed milk is Nature's Charm.
+If you are using unsweetened condensed milk, then add more vanilla syrup to your drink to adjust the sweetness.

 • Pumpkin Puree - you can use plain canned pumpkin puree from the grocery store, or make your own.
 Make sure to use plain pumpkin puree.